 During the 2010 season, the program netted 21.0 tons of recyclables in just six games, with an overall recycling rate of 19% on game days.
 Game Day Recycling now makes it convenient for fans to recycle, whether they are tailgating, walking through the campus, or inside the Stadium watching the game.

-Georgia Tech recyles in 115 buildings on campus (99%), including housing, with recycling reps in each building.
+Georgia Tech recyles in over 100 buildings on campus (classrooms, administration, auxilliary offices, student affairs offices, athletic offices, etc), with recycling reps in each building.